Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 `GET`: the requested data.

-`POST`: the contents of the created element.
+`POST`: the contents of the element that was created.

 `PUT`: the contents of the updated element.